We adore Mexico. Just look at how much we’ve written about it!

 Right in Cancun’s Hotel Zone, The Ritz-Carlton Cancun is an AAA Five Diamond winner and 5-star retreat.

-Check out The Beach Tulum.
-For adults only, the stylish digs feature a pool and complimentary yoga classes.
+Take The Beach Tulum, for example.
+For adults only, these stylish digs feature a pool and complimentary yoga classes.

 Also recommended in Tulum: La Valise, with thatched beach bungalows housing 9 romantic rooms with open-air showers.